OverTheWireOrg/OverTheWire-website/warzone/tsutomu.md

 How to play
 -----------

-This challenge is part of the OverTheWire Advent Bonanza 2018 CTF, which is now hosted on the warzone too.
+This challenge is part of the [OverTheWire Advent Bonanza 2018 CTF], which is now hosted on the warzone too.

 After connecting to the warzone, tsutomu can be found at <http://172.30.30.30>.